-Policymakers must be careful to consider these existing laws that can be applied to the use of AI and automated tools, just as they apply to other technologies employers may use in connection with their workforce.
-Regulators should not rush forward with sweeping, overly prescriptive, one-size-fits-all new rules that will impede investment and innovation in AI, and disincentivize employers from leading efforts to promote responsible uses of automated tools.
+Policymakers must be careful to consider these existing laws that can be applied to the use of AI, just as they apply to other technologies employers may use in connection with their workforce.
+As you noted within the white paper, a "sweeping, one-size-fits-all approach for regulating AI will not work and will stifle, not foster, innovation."
+As such, we urge policymakers not to rush forward with sweeping, overly prescriptive, one-size-fits-all new rules that will impede investment and innovation in AI, and disincentivize employers from leading efforts to promote responsible uses of automated tools.